 - i.
-The Faculty Alliance Committee shall be composed of three members: the Faculty Senate President, the Faculty Senate President-Elect, and a third member selected by the first two from the Faculty Senate or from tenure-track members of the Faculty Assembly. - ii.
-This third member may be, but is not required to be, the immediate past Senate President. - iii.
-The President is not required to seek Senate ratification of the third member - iv.
+The Faculty Alliance Committee shall be composed of three members: the Faculty Senate President, the Faculty Senate President-Elect, and the Faculty Senate Past President, unless that person is not available in which case the President will select a third member from tenure track members of the Faculty Assembly with the approval of the Faculty Senate. - ii.
+The President is required to seek Senate ratification of the third member. - iii.
 The current Senate President coordinates this committee.

-b) Duties of the committee
+b.
+Duties of the committee